Being A Mom Even When You Don’t Feel Good Enough

 3. Stop watching those fake tv shows

-Well I don’t know about you but for me this just doesn’t happen.
-Usually I have to bribe my children (ok well perhaps not bribe) to go and have a bath or put on clean clothes because we have to go out.
-Its normal!
+Usually, I have to bribe my children (ok well perhaps not bribe) to go and have a bath or put on clean clothes because we have to go out.

 4. Enjoy your motherhood journey